IsmaelTerreno/notification-etl-service/README.md

+# Notification ETL service - Microservice

+This project is a microservice that listens for Stellar transactions and imports Decaf users to notify them about transactions associated with their accounts.
+Also delegates the notification to the [Notification worker service](https://github.com/IsmaelTerreno/notification-worker-service) via RabbitMQ messages.
+This implementation is based on the coding task mentioned down below.

-# Coding Task: Create a Stellar Notification System for Decaf Wallet
+## Coding Task: Create a Stellar Notification System for Decaf Wallet

 Objective: Develop a microservice-based notification system that monitors Stellar transactions and notifies Decaf users of relevant activities.

-## Context:
+### Context:

 Right now in the Decaf wallet, when you receive a Solana transaction you will be notified.
 But on stellar we are yet to have this, due to the unavailability of third party indexing and webhook services.
 We need your help!